Moogerah Peaks National Park Brisbane

 Details: There are no facilities or formed routes so you must be self-reliant.

 Mount Greville's scree-clad gorges with palm-dominated rainforest provide access to the summit from the south-east.
-This route is suitable only for experienced people.
+These routes are suitable only for experienced people.

 Warning!
 There are sheer cliffs and slippery rocks particularly after rain.
 One slip could be fatal—serious injury or death may result from walking near the cliff edge.
-Keep to the route—supervise children closely.
+Keep to the route.

 Roped sports—abseiling and rock climbing

-Mount French has one of the most popular and well-known rock climbing locations in south-east Queensland, known locally as ‘Frog Buttress’.
-This a traditional climbing area which means there are no QPWS approved or inspected bolts.
+Mount French has one of the most popular and well-known traditional rock climbing locations in south-east Queensland, known locally as ‘Frog Buttress’.
 This is one of many roped sport locations in Queensland.

 • Use ropes and protective equipment designed for climbing and abseiling.